Joe Davies Heritage Airpark at Palmdale Plant 42 honors a man who served his country and community for most of his 93 years.

 Over the years Joe's many community affiliations have included the Salvation Army Lancaster Corps, Advisory Board member and president; Antelope Valley Fair Board of Directors (1974-1976); Palmdale General Hospital Advisory Board; Antelope Valley Cultural Foundation member and chairman; and Family Service Association Board (1963-1967).
 He was a member of Godde Hill Estates Homeowners Association Board for 18 years and served as president.

-Still active in the community, Joe has served on the board of United Way since the early 1960s.
-He is a member of the Palmdale Kiwanis Club and served as president (1975-76).
-He has been a member of the AV Board of Trade since the 1960s and was president in the ’70s.
-Joe continues to serve on the Los Angeles County High Desert Hospital Advisory Board, now L.A.
-County Health Care System Advisory Board, and co-moderates a monthly Old Timer's Roundtable group.
+Joe served on the board of United Way beginning in the early 1960s, and he was a member of the Palmdale Kiwanis Club, serving as president (1975-76).
+He had been a member of the AV Board of Trade since the 1960s and was president in the '70s.
+Joe also served on the Los Angeles County High Desert Hospital Advisory Board, now L.A.
+County Health Care System Advisory Board, and co-moderated a monthly Old Timer's Roundtable group.

 Joe was born in Missouri on January 5, 1923, and grew up in Ponca City, Oklahoma.
 He graduated from Northern Oklahoma Junior College.
 After the United States entered World War II, Joe joined the Army Air Corps and undertook military flight training.
 He flew B-25s, T-33s, B-17s and B-29s.
 After the war he served overseas, flying B-29s and C-46s.
 A military science major, Joe graduated from Oklahoma A&M College in 1952.
 He served in Vietnam from 1967-68.